 Does debt consolidation hurt your credit?

-Let’s explore how debt consolidation works and answer the big question — does debt consolidation hurt your credit?
+Let’s explore how you can consolidate loans and the impact that this will have on your credit score answering the question — does debt consolidation hurt your credit?

 To understand the effects of debt consolidation on your credit, it’s important to first understand how debt consolidation works.
 The concept of debt consolidation works two achieve two things: